Generate Income through Lease Options

-2. Sellers seeking debt relief of homes
+2. Sellers seeking debt relief for homes

 3. Sellers facing personal situations like a divorce

 Michael Van Horn, an advanced trainer with Wealth Intelligence Academy says that one can start investing in real estate, with little or no cash using lease options.
-He says “Options let you control property without having to buy it, and you can profit at every step of the process.”
+He says “Options let you control a property without having to buy it, and you can profit at every step of the process.”

 On Lease Options